-+ net other financial expenses) In addition to IFRS and alternative performance measures presented above, Huhtamaki may present adjusted Statement of financial position total performance measures, which are derived from IFRS or alternative performance measures by adding or interest-free liabilities (average) deducting items affecting comparability (IAC).
+In addition to IFRS and alternative performance measures presented above, Huhtamaki may present adjusted performance measures, which are derived from IFRS or alternative performance measures by adding or deducting items affecting comparability (IAC).
 The adjusted performance measures are used in addition to, but not substituting, the performance measures reported in accordance with IFRS.